-This will paste the "DCIM" folder (and all the image files it contains) into your "My Documents" folder.
+This will paste the "DCIM" folder (and all the image files it contains) into your "Documents" (Windows 7/Vista) or "My Documents" (Windows XP/2000) folder.
 You now have a copy of the files that are in camera memory on your computer.

-After you finish copying images, disconnect the camera from the computer.
+13. After you finish copying images, disconnect the camera from the computer.

-Windows Vista, Windows XP
+Windows 7, Windows Vista, Windows XP

-On the camera, press [ON/OFF] to turn off the camera.
+On the camera, press [ON/OFF] (Power) to turn off the camera.
 After making sure that the back lamp is unlit, disconnect the camera from the computer.
 Windows 2000

 Click card services in the task tray on your computer screen, and disable the drive number assigned to the camera.
-Next, after making sure that the back lamp is unlit, press the camera's [ON/OFF] button to turn off the camera and disconnect the camera from your computer.
+Next, after making sure that the back lamp is unlit, press the camera's [ON/OFF] (Power) button to turn off the camera and disconnect the camera from your computer.

 - To view images you copied to your computer - 1.
 Double-click the copied "DCIM" folder to open it. - 2.
-Double-click the folder that contains the images you want to view.

-3. Double-click the image file you want to view.

-- For information about file names, see "Memory Folder Structure" on page 138. - An image that was rotated on the camera will be displayed on your computer screen in its original (unrotated) orientation.
+Double-click the folder that contains the images you want to view. - 3.
+Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 137. - An image that was rotated on the camera will be displayed on your computer screen in its original (unrotated) orientation.